In Malayan jungle

 Your group unloads tents, cooking utensils, canned drinks, food ration, torchlight lanterns and other urban comforts from the vehicles and carry them into several narrow motorboats.
 You get into one of the boats, the Orang Asli guns the outboard engine, and you glide silently upstream for an hour's ride into the heart of the emerald kingdom.

-If you are lucky, you may be sitting next to a bird-watcher, who, armed with a pair of $1,400 Leica 10X42 binoculars, will point out serpent-crested eagles, pied hornbills and imperial pigeons perched on distant treetops.
-If she is amiable -- the bird-watcher, not the bird -- she may even whip out her $90 460-page Field Guide to the Birds of West Malaysia and Singapore and flip to the exact page that shows you a detailed drawing of the eagle that you have just glimpsed through her binos.
+You find yourself sitting next to a bird-watcher, who, armed with a pair of $1,400 Leica 10X42 binoculars, points out serpent-crested eagles, pied hornbills and imperial pigeons perched on distant treetops.
+If she is amiable – the bird-watcher, not the bird – she may even take out her $90 460pp Field Guide to the Birds of West Malaysia and Singapore and flip to the exact page that shows you a detailed drawing of the eagle that you have just glimpsed through her binos.

-The place is cool and dark, being completely overshadowed by spreading trees.
-You unroll the light, thin plastic sheet of tent (provided by the tour company), poke the rods through the appropriate places, flip the sheet smartly over and, hey presto! you get a respectable, semi-circular accommodation that sleeps up to four people.
+The place is cool and dark, completely overshadowed by spreading trees.
+You unroll the light, thin plastic sheet of tent (provided by the tour company), poke the rods through the appropriate places, flip the sheet smartly over and, hey presto! you get a respectable, semi-circular covering that sleeps four people.

-Dusk comes with an overwhelming cover of darkness so deep you can see no more than your arm.
-Battery-powered fluorescent lanterns are switched on and you gather with everyone around to tuck into a Chinese restaurant-style dinner of steamed rice, vegetable, seafood and meat dishes prepared by the tour organiser Chris Quek and his colleagues.
+Dusk comes with a cover of darkness so deep you see no more than your arm.
+Battery-powered fluorescent lanterns are switched on and you gather with everyone around to tuck into a restaurant-style dinner of steamed rice and dishes of vegetable, seafood and meat prepared by tour organiser Chris Quek and his colleagues.

-After dinner, you decline to join a small group taking a stroll into the heart of darkness to do some "birding" (fancy term for watching birds) and, hopefully, to spot a tiger or two.
-The small group returns without meeting any tiger, unfortunately, but you are told they saw fireflies and frogs.
-And then it is barbecue time as you gouge on prawns, crabs, fish and chicken wings.
+After dinner, you decline to join a small group taking a stroll into the heart of darkness to do some “birding” (fancy term for watching birds) and, hopefully, to spot a tiger or two.
+The group returns without meeting any tiger, unfortunately.
+But you are told they saw fireflies and frogs.
+Then it’s barbecue time as you gouge on prawns, crabs, fish and chicken wings.